Call4Cloud | MMP-C | Autopilot | Device Preparation

 6.1.
 IntuneWinapp/Win32 App

-When you have configured a new Intunewinapp/Win32App, and you want to make sure your PowerShell script is going to be executed successfully.
+When you have configured a new Intunewinapp/Win32App Package, and you want to make sure your PowerShell script is going to be executed successfully.
 You need to make sure this PowerShell Script is executed with the proper policy to bypass the execution policy.
-You can so by simply execute Powershell.exe -ExecutionPolicy ByPass -File “.\full-script-path\script.ps1”
+You can do so by simply executing Powershell.exe -ExecutionPolicy ByPass -File “.\full-script-path\script.ps1”

 When using this option Microsoft tells us this: “Nothing is blocked and there will be no warnings or prompts”